 We can do all of the work from the outside of your house if we have access to your valve boxes or external well.
 You can turn off or unplug your controller, and shut off the main water line from the inside.
 We do not have enough time to book exact time appointments unless we absolutely need to go into the house to perform the service and when the homeowners talk to our technicians, it slows everything down like a domino effect.
 Please allow our techs to winterize your system without interruption and call the office with any questions you may have.

 If I'm not there, how will I know you did the service?

 We will leave a colored tag on your system indicating there was a winterizing service performed.
 As soon as the tech completes the job in their app, it will send an email confirmation that the service was completed.
 If there were any issues and the service was not completed, the office will contact you.

 Why does your price increase after the first weekend in November?

-We typically schedule multiple bookings from the same area on the same day to expedite service.
+We typically schedule multiple bookings from the same area on the same day to expedite service and reduce driving times.
 It becomes very difficult to book winterizations in groups based on location when the season is over, but calls are still coming in.
 The travel time is increased making our expense increase.
 It also starts getting a lot colder outside and because of that, the crew will generally take a bit longer on each job because their hands get very cold.

 Why should I pay Pro-Turf $100 or more for winterizing when I can get this service done cheaper from another guy who does the work as a side gig?